 Breaching the Peace

 The repo man can’t breach the peace when he takes your vehicle.
 A breach of peace typically involves breaking through a gate or garage door to reach your vehicle.
-It involves threatening you if you try to prevent the repossession agent from taking your car.
-He can’t use physical force against you.
+It also involves threatening you if you try to prevent the repossession agent from taking your car – meaning he can’t use physical force against you.
 If the repossession agent commits a breach of the peace, speak with a lawyer or legal aid service, because you might be entitled to damages.
 If you feel like you’re in danger, you can also call the police.

 The flip side to this is that it’s illegal for you to interfere with the repossession itself.
 You can’t use force to try to stop the repo man from taking your vehicle, and you can’t try to hide your car so he can’t get it.
 If you do, the lender can file a replevin lawsuit against you in Ohio.
 The lawsuit asks the court to order you to turn over the vehicle, and you might be held responsible for paying any extra expenses incurred by the lender because you tried to conceal it.